Michael-Brodsky/OCR/README.md

 To read and extract information, the library databases convert source files to text using optical character recognition (OCR) technology.
 Currently, two OCR engines are in use: OCR- Tesseract and Microsoft OneNote.
 Tesseract is an open-source OCR engine and one of the most reliable and effective available.
-It is hosted on Github: https://github.com/tesseract-ocr/ tesseract.
+It is hosted on Github: https://github.com/tesseract-ocr/tesseract.
 MS OneNote is part of the MS Office suite and has OCR conversion capabilities built in.
 Depending on source file format and quality, both technologies are nearly 100% successful at converting images to text.